Trolley Times: Digital and online publications

 The Trolley Times has a digital version in Gurmukhi-Punjabi and Hindi.
 The first and second editions have been translated into English and are accessible online.
 The second edition of the paper was uploaded on 22 December 2020.
 Since then eleven editions of the Trolley Times have been published.

 In a March 2021 interview Trolley Times editor and photojournalist Navkiran Natt told Germany's Deutsche Welle News that for godi-media, "their primary platform is social media but our audience is an old farmer, for whom media is synonymous with a physical newspaper."

-In addition to the Trolley Times, the team has launched "Trolley Talkies", an “alternate medium” for people to express “solidarity with the farmers”.
-Since January 2, 2021, the Trolley Times started screening documentaries and movies at their makeshift hall.
+In addition to the Trolley Times, the team has launched "Trolley Talkies", an "alternate medium" for people to express "solidarity with the farmers".
+Since 2 January 2021, the Trolley Times started screening documentaries and movies at their makeshift hall.
 Movies have included; Peepli Live, Punjab 1984, Chaar Sahibzade 2, Sajjan Singh Rangroot, The Legend of Bhagat Singh, Manthan.The team is exploring starting "talk shows by farmers which will also be up on Instagram, YouTube and Facebook.”

 Slogans

-The slogan on the First Edition of the English version of the paper reads, “The sword of revolution is sharpened on the whetstone of ideas” by Bhagat Singh.
-The rallying call for the second edition of Trolley Times read, “O Martyrs, to complete your pending work… We shall give our heart and soul.”
+The slogan on the First Edition of the English version of the paper reads, "The sword of revolution is sharpened on the whetstone of ideas" by Bhagat Singh.
+The rallying call for the second edition of Trolley Times read, "O Martyrs, to complete your pending work… We shall give our heart and soul."